 Chapter 1: Life After Custer

-Caution: This Western Sex Story contains strong sexual content, including Ma/Fa, Ma/ft, Heterosexual, Western, Black Male, Black Female, White Male, White Female, Black Couple, White Couple,
+Caution: This Western Sex Story contains strong sexual content, including Ma/Fa, Ma/ft, Consensual, BiSexual, Heterosexual, Western, Incest, Mother, Son, Brother, Sister, Daughter, Black Male, Black Female, White Male, White Female, Black Couple, White Couple,

 Desc: Western Sex Story: Chapter 1: Life After Custer - We will be looking in on the life of Buffalo Soldier Sgt.
 Mack Shaft.
 Mack and the men he mustered out of the Army intend to get on with their lives after the Civil War.
 Our story begins with Mack fighting to get out of the Army.
 Their final destination is somewhere out west.
 But you never know where you might end up living.
 New codes to be added as needed.
 No sex in this opening Chapter.